 - Identity theft

 - Technology theft

 The Office of Foreign Assets Control (OFAC) imposes economic sanctions and embargoes on individuals, businesses, and foreign governments that have links to terrorism and other crimes.
 The U.S. Department of the Treasury and the U.S. Department of State have the authority to impose sanctions and embargoes as well.
 We defend clients that are facing economic sanctions, that are accused of violating sanctions and embargoes, that are accused of dealing with blocked and denied parties, and that are facing various other allegations from OFAC, the U.S. Department of the Treasury and the U.S. Department of State, and other agencies.

 Fraud and Money Laundering

 In today’s world, virtually all fraud and money laundering cases have cybercrime implications.
-This includes cases involving allegations of bank fraud, consumer fraud, insurance fraud, health care fraud, securities fraud, and other similar types of white-collar offenses.
+This includes cases involving allegations of bank fraud, consumer fraud, insurance fraud, healthcare fraud, securities fraud, and other similar types of white-collar offenses.
 With our attorneys and former agents’ extensive experience investigating and prosecuting these cases, and with our particular experience in the area of cybercrime defense, we are able to provide strategic representation focused on protecting our clients against all possible allegations.

 Import and Export Compliance

 Importing and exporting operations can present national security threats, and certain types of imports and exports (i.e. technology transfers) can raise cybercrime concerns as well.
-We offer comprehensive compliance and defense representation for important and export control matters, including matters involving OFAC, the U.S. Department of Commerce’s Bureau of Industry and Security (BIS), the U.S. Department of State, and Customs and Border Protection (CBP).
+We offer comprehensive compliance and defense representation for import and export control matters, including matters involving OFAC, the U.S. Department of Commerce’s Bureau of Industry and Security (BIS), the U.S. Department of State, and Customs and Border Protection (CBP).